leeang/Embedded-System-Design/notes.md

 Why should you tent vias underneath components?
 There is a chance of a via accidentally connecting with the component (placed above) if it is not tented.
 Tent forms an insulating cover on the via.
 To prevent short-circuit under the component.

-What is the main use of the 2 stage synchronizer connected to each I/O pin?
-If the clock edge and the data edge occurs at the same time then a race condition occurs.
-It will remain in this state until noise knkocks it out of that state.
-The time it is in the metastable state varies but takes on a probabilistic curve.